dele1972/complete-guide-de/README.md

 [`$event`](https://docs.angularjs.org/guide/expression#-event-) is an Angular Object - this is the actual

 ##### custom event [2.26]
-New App/Component added: `ng g c event-binding --flat --spec -it -is`
+New App/Component added: `ng g c event-binding --flat --spec false -it -is`

 Now we don't want a mother:daughter transmitting but a daughter:mother.
 This will be done by a new Event - [`new EventEmitter`](https://angular.io/api/core/EventEmitter)